 Het Nieuwe Instituut processes the personal data necessary for the implementation of this agreement together with the list of visitors to the event, which is shared with Het Nieuwe Instituut’s staff, for whom visitor information is important for security reasons.

 During a job application procedure, we process personal data, such as your name, address, e-mail address, telephone number, date of birth and gender.
 In addition, Het Nieuwe Instituut will ask for information about the courses you have followed and your employment history.
 In this context, Het Nieuwe Instituut may want to view a (business) social media profile such as LinkedIn.
 Het Nieuwe Instituut will only process the data if it has a legitimate interest in doing so and if it benefits the procedure of finding the right candidate for the position.

 Het Nieuwe Instituut does not store personal data for longer than is necessary for the purpose for which it was obtained, unless we are legally obliged to do so.
 We may store it because we have a legitimate interest, or because you asked us to do so and granted us permission.

 Your personal data will be deleted if it appears that your contact details are no longer correct, if your personal data were processed with your consent and you withdraw your consent, if the legitimate interest on the basis of which we process personal data lapses, and after the time periods specified below expire:

-The information that Het Nieuwe Instituut collects and processes regarding visitors to the State Archive and Study Centre will be kept until the visitor’s pass expires.
+The information that Het Nieuwe Instituut collects and processes regarding visitors to the National Collection and Study Centre will be kept until the visitor’s pass expires.
 If the visitor no longer uses the pass, the data will be stored for a maximum of 52 weeks after the last visit, unless there is a legal obligation to store it for longer.